 Marine assault blasters are massive and deadly, the very definition of overkill.
 They’re a big part of the reason Imperial troopers are so widely feared; they’ll put a hole clean through you, not to mention any cover you happen to be behind, nearby walls, rocks, concrete, plassteel, solid Duranium — you name it.
 One thing they won’t do, however, is fire if they’re not in their owner’s hands.
 Safety feature, plain common sense if you think about it, but not something that’s widely known.
 As I brained Queen Molly with an appetizer plate, I reflected briefly on my good fortune in finding an honest quartermaster… well, relatively honest; a truly honest man would have turned me in rather than rent out Imperial equipment, much less taking the time to reset the pattern recognition.
 In any case, he’d just earned his fee — and my repeat business.

 By my lights that was fair.
-I’d told the boys twenty minutes, and if they were right on time they’d be on their way out.
+I’d told the boys twenty minutes, and if they were keeping track of time they’d be on their way out by now.
 Queen Molly had opted to double-cross me, though.
 If they left her, she’d deserve what she got; if they tried for a rescue… well, that was their problem.
 They had beaten me up, after all.
 I tried not to let it bother me as I watched my ride touch down — Sonny Estevez’s little hopper, the Ostrich.

 The plan was for Eddie to toss an incendiary out the hatch as I got in, and that part went well.
 He hit the side of the mansion and flames spread up toward the roof.
-The thermal bloom would neatly cover our takeoff for any orbital satellites that happened to be watching — not that I expected any; we’d timed things perfectly.
+The thermal bloom would neatly cover our takeoff for any orbital satellites that happened to be watching — not that I expected any; we’d timed things perfectly, and should be in a coverage hole for the next two minutes.
 I felt a little bad about the property damage, but — hell, they were rich anyway, and probably insured.